bitcapital-hq/java-sdk/README.md

 ## API Requests

-The Bitcapital Java SDK aims to be a thin layer over OkHttp client, so you can manipulate and intercept the requests.
+The Bitcapital Java SDK aims to be a thin layer over the [OkHttp Client](https://square.github.io/okhttp), so you can manipulate and intercept the requests.
  To request a resource from the API you can use one of 3 methods:

 #### TLDR: Calling the API directly